Selecting a whistle for your hunting or sporting dog – what to consider

 As I stated before, your retriever MUST be trained to respond to whistle commands.
 It does not happen automatically.

-The most common whistle commands are one blast or toot on the whistle for SIT and three blasts in a row for HERE or COME.
+The most common whistle commands are one toot on the whistle for SIT and three quick toots in a row for HERE or COME.

 You train your retriever to respond to whistles by working on obedience.
 Start by reviewing your commands using words.
 Make sure that your dog is responsive to your voice and is obeying the voice commands quickly and accurately.
 If your dog does not respond to your voice commands, this is not the time to start whistle training.
 Go back and work on each voice command until the dog is responding quickly and accurately to each command.